Chapter 5 : Chapter Five

 “Like Godric being wed to a Muggle?
 And having children with one?”

 “Exactly.
 It is disgraceful.
-That race
+That race is disgraceful.”

 By now I was adept at shielding my hurt from him, and I took the insult to my family without a word.
 Meanwhile, he shut his eyes and turned to stare at the ceiling, and I was struck once again by how bone-weary he looked.
 Tenderness began to crowd out my anger, and I cursed myself for it.